15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Oklahoma cost of living

-Oklahoma ranks as the second most economical state for retirement according to Visual Capitalist.
+Oklahoma ranks second most economical for retirement.
 Retirees need approximately $59,995 annually to live comfortably, nearly 15% below the national average.

-Housing costs remain particularly attractive, with rental and purchase options substantially below national averages.
-This affordability extends to healthcare expenses, transportation, and everyday necessities, making Oklahoma an attractive destination for seniors seeking to maximize retirement savings without sacrificing quality of care.
+Housing is appealing, with rental and purchase options well below national averages.
+Healthcare, transportation, and daily needs are also affordable, making Oklahoma a good place for seniors to maximize retirement savings without sacrificing quality care.

 North Carolina

-North Carolina offers a middle-ground option for seniors seeking affordable assisted living, though location selection becomes critical due to substantial price differences throughout the state.
+North Carolina offers a middle-ground option for seniors seeking affordable assisted living, though location selection matters significantly due to cost variations throughout the state.

 North Carolina assisted living cost

-Assisted living in North Carolina averages $5,769 monthly by 2025.
-This reflects a 43.87% increase since 2021, yet remains within reach for many seniors compared to higher-cost states.
-Location dramatically affects your expenses:
+Assisted living in North Carolina averages $5,769 by 2025, a 43.87% increase since 2021, but still manageable compared to higher-cost states.
+Location dramatically affects costs:

 - Most affordable: Fayetteville area at $2,750 monthly